HydrologicEngineeringCenter/hec-python-library/rtd_docs/jython-methods/_use_operators.rst

+.. include:: _not_implemented.rst

-``TimeSeries`` objects use standard python mathematial operators instead of mathematical methods.
+``TimeSeries`` objects use standard python mathematical operators instead of mathematical methods.

 Note that the result of a mathematical operation involving two ``TimeSeries`` objects will have only the times contained in both ``TimeSeries``.